5 New Year’s Resolutions for Gardeners

 If you want to try your hand at landscaping with native flowers, check out the wide selection available online.
 Companies that sell seeds for native plants are also great resources for how to grow the plants, too.
 American Meadows is a great resource for buying wildflower seeds.
 They even have regional seed mixtures that make it easy to plant a “wild” flower garden.
 American Meadows is also a great resource for finding native pollinator-friendly species, including native milkweed, the #1 host plant of the monarch butterfly.

+This one should be on every New Year’s resolutions for gardeners list.
+Conserve water!
 From rising water prices to widespread drought, there are many reasons to make your garden a little less thirsty.
 Resolve to save water this year by installing rain barrels.
 Or you can replace some of your water-thirsty lawn with a lovely bed of perennials and shrubs.
 Converting even just 1/3 of your front lawn into a drought-tolerant garden can make a huge difference on your water bill.

 A good selection of native, drought-tolerant plants can be hard to come by, but you can find some great varieties at small, specialized nurseries.
 You can also check out High Country Gardens.
 Experts there have dedicated years to finding and breeding the American Wests’ most beautiful and hardy perennials and shrubs.
 They also offer wildflower seeds, low-water lawns, and even flowering bulbs.
 Check out their exclusive “Pre-planned Gardens” for a fast and easy way to start a water-wise garden.